A guide to using SETTE

 -x "TEST_type TEST_type ..." to specify particular type(s) of test(s) to run after compilation

-TEST_type choices are: RESTART REPRO CORRUPT PHYOPTS - anything else will COMPILE only
+TEST_type choices are: COMPILE RESTART REPRO CORRUPT PHYOPTS TRANSFORM

 -v "subdir" optional validation record subdirectory to be created below NEMO_VALIDATION_DIR